gaverhae/blog/blog/content/md/posts/2021-12-19-tyska-nix-shell.md

 to have made the point that you can leverage it very easily, even with little investment.

+I myself can't think of any reason _not_ to add both `direnv` and `nix-shell` to every new project I create from now on, so that's what I'm going to do by default.

 [the homepage]: https://nixos.org/manual/nix/unstable/command-ref/nix-shell.html
 [Nix]: https://nixos.org
 [this series]: /tags/tyska